Epicurius/Dynamic-memory-library/README.md

 ##	My dynamic memory allocation & management library in c.

-The library can be used in programs already in use without modifying them or recompiling.
+My Malloc, Realloc and Free can be used in programs already in use without modifying them or recompiling.
 The project was writen in following the Norm.
 See TheNorm.md in the root of the repositorty.

 #### Summary